What Types of Legal Issues Does the Fund Support?

 How Can the Legal Defense Fund Help Me?

-The Legal Defense Fund steps in to help cover the cost of legal representation for members to ensure that cost alone isn't barrier to you defending your rights as a farmer or rancher.
+The Legal Defense Fund steps in to help cover the cost of legal representation for members to ensure that cost alone isn't a barrier to you defending your rights as a farmer or rancher.

 Please consider a contribution from your county to the MFB Legal Defense Fund this summer.